 The IoD chair noted the importance of financial services area in TTIP.
 IoD is aware that financial services regulatory cooperation is one of the sensitive issues for the US in the negotiations and that there is a division of responsibility between the USTR and the Treasury.

-The HoC reminded that Commissioner Malmström and European Financial Services Commissioner Jonathan Hill have agreed about a necessity of a broad discussion on financial services in a consistent way in TTIP.
+The HoC reminded of a necessity of a broad discussion on financial services in a consistent way in TTIP.